Educate Your Own

 A second level of leadership is provided by WMI Scholars who volunteer as country representatives.
 These individuals help to increase awareness, encourage donations from other scholars within their nations and provide updates to the EYO leadership team.
 Additional advising assistance is provided by WMI Staff when requested.

-A Big Thank You to WMI Scholar Donors in 2019
+A Big Thank You to WMI Scholar Donors

 - Alpha Pokharel, Nepal